jecki/DHParser/documentation_src/manuals/compile.rst

    the compiler is invoked by running the Compile-object.

-   The reset method should contain all initializations that can be done indepently of the concrete node-tree that is going to be compiled.
+   The reset method should contain all initializations that can be done independently of the concrete node-tree that is going to be compiled.

 2. the :py:meth:`~compile.Compiler.prepare`-method which will be called just before the first compile-method, i.e. the compile-method of the